-The impressive London cast of Ben-Hur also included Constance Collier as the temptress, Iras, despite the fact that she was also starring as Calypso in Ulysses, another stage epic, at His Majesty’s Theatre nearby.
-She would run between the theatres and slip out of Calypso’s flowing robes into Iras’s unkempt wig and exotic, dishevelled clothing.
-Born in Kensington, like her friend Charlie Chaplin, Collier had been a Gaiety Girl before she switched to “legitimate” theatre, specializing in goddesses, queens and romantic heroines.
+The impressive London cast of Ben-Hur also included Constance Collier as the temptress, Iras, despite the fact that she was also starring as Calypso in Ulysses at His Majesty’s Theatre nearby.
+She ran between the theatres and slipped out of Calypso’s flowing robes into Iras’s unkempt wig and exotic, disheveled clothing.
+Born in Kensington, Collier had been a Gaiety Girl before she switched to “legitimate” theatre, specializing in goddesses, queens, and romantic heroines.

-In spite of positive reviews some London critics were not amused and their reviews were scathing.
-If Wallace, Klaw & Erlanger, and Collins were distressed by these reviews, the thousands and thousands of dollars that came streaming in probably softened the blow.
-Ben-Hur opened to the largest receipts of any dramatic production for the Drury Lane Theater making over $50,000 in just 20 presentations.
-As word of mouth spread, attendance increased and the Saturday performances always exceeded $6,000 and its average take in a week was $23,000 making it the greatest financial success the London stage had ever seen.
+In spite of positive reviews, some London critics were scathing.
+If Wallace, Klaw & Erlanger, and Collins were distressed by these reviews, the thousands of dollars that came streaming in probably softened the blow.
+Ben-Hur opened to the largest receipts of any dramatic production for the Drury Lane Theater, making over $50,000 in just 20 presentations.
+As word of mouth spread, attendance increased.
+Saturday performances always exceeded $6,000, and its average take in a week was $23,000, making it the greatest financial success the London stage had ever seen.
 In May 1902, newspapers reported that attendance at the Drury had so hurt other theaters, that certain managers had lost heart and were closing until the excitement surrounding Ben-Hur subsided.

 |Robert Taber with

 Although he was only in his 30s, Taber’s portrayal of Judah Ben-Hur would be among his last roles.
 He and Julia Marlowe had divorced by 1900.
-In 1901 and 1902, he was on the London stage and in 1903 he was involved in a scandalous affair with an English actress named Lena Ashwell.
+In 1901 and 1902, he was on the London stage.
+In 1903, he was involved in a scandalous affair with an English actress named Lena Ashwell.
 Just a year later he was ill with pleurisy and dying.
-His former wife, Julia, provided him a home in the Adirondacks in hopes that he would recover his health, but Taber died in 1904 at the age of 39.
+His ex-wife provided him a home in the Adirondacks in hopes that he would recover his health, but Taber died in 1904 at the age of 39.

-At the same time the London production was being readied for its opening in 1902, another staging of the play was preparing for its opening at Her Majesty’s Theater in Sydney, Australia and plans were being discussed for productions in France, Germany, Austria, and Russia.
-While Wallace’s literary efforts had reached an international audience in the nineteenth century, just after the turn-of-the twentieth century, the stage play was proving equally successful at spreading the message of Ben-Hur and the name of Lew Wallace.
-The impressive production of the play contributed to this success, but beyond its theatrical presentation, as the critic for Sketches wrote of the London production, this play had the unique ability to move audiences, especially by its “beautiful finale, breathing peace to those who have suffered.”
+At the same time the London production was being readied for its opening in 1902, another staging of the play was preparing for its opening at Her Majesty’s Theater in Sydney, Australia.
+In addition, plans were being discussed for productions in France, Germany, Austria, and Russia.
+Wallace’s literary efforts had reached an international audience in the nineteenth century.
+However, just after the turn-of-the twentieth century, the stage play was proving equally successful at spreading the message of Ben-Hur and the name of Lew Wallace.
+The impressive production of the play contributed to this success.
+Beyond its theatrical presentation, as the critic for Sketches wrote of the London production, this play had the unique ability to move audiences, especially by its “beautiful finale, breathing peace to those who have suffered.”